 Root canal is a fairly common procedure that dentists perform when a patient has an infected tooth.
 Thanks to advances in dental technology and anesthesia, a root canal has become a relatively straightforward treatment.
 Nevertheless, many people still believe they are painful and time consuming.
 In truth, there is more to fear from having an infected tooth, which can threaten not only your oral health but your general health, too.
-On the other hand, a root canal in Porter removes the infection and preserves your tooth.
+On the other hand, root canal therapy in Porter, TX removes the infection and preserves your tooth.

 No!
 To the contrary, a root canal is intended to eliminate the pain of an infected tooth.
 Your Porter dentist gently administers a local anesthetic to the tooth and surrounding soft tissue.
 In just a few minutes, the site will be numb and you won’t feel anything during treatment.